omiridoue/sgsss-workflow/README.md

 - [x] Navigate reproducible, efficient, and communicable code via GitHub
 - [x] Connecting with researchers in your field

-## Data
+## Synthetic Data

-Low fidelity means that the data only resembles real-world data in a very basic way.
-This type of dataset can be useful for teaching students, or helping programmers to plan code for things like health applications.
+The data involves low fidelity synthetic data.
+This means that the data is generated using functions, and only resembles real-world data in a very basic way.
+This type of synthetic can be useful for teaching and learning, or helping develop code.
+Generative AI was used to construct the data generating functions for this synthetic data.
+Please ensure any further use of this data includes this section.
+The code used to generate data can be shared upon request, drop a line to [(PGR) Eleni Omiridou](mailto:2333157o@student.gla.ac.uk).

 ## Course materials